Cette page n'est pas encore disponible en français, sa traduction est en cours.

 • If a script is loaded cross-origin without a permissive CORS policy (like Access-Control-Allow-Origin allowing the page origin), then attribution is blocked, and you do not see profiling data attributed to this script.

-This CORS policy ensures that only scripts explicitly intended to be profiled by other origins can be profiled.
+This CORS policy restricts profiling to only scripts that are explicitly intended to be profiled by other origins.

 How does CORS relate to browser profiling?